kingsleykbc/ai-highlight-summarizer-frontend/README.md

 1. Build the extension by running:
     `npm run build`

-This command will generate a `build` folder in the project root directory.
+This command will generate an updated `content.js` file in the `extension` folder in the project root directory.

 ## Load the Extension in Chrome